winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

      how much neural networks change channel emphasis when faced with novel tasks
 130. In this section, **we aim to show how** its formulation makes SIA effective against IDs as well
 131. All our tabulated results are shown for one iteration, alpha= 250 and  = 10-3, unless otherwise stated.
+132. **We believe this** accuracy improvement **is due to** pruning finding the right capacity of the network and hence reducing overfitting
+133. **making it imperative** to evaluate viewpoint robustness 评估视觉鲁棒性很有必要
+134. We strive for completeness, but given the high activity on this topic, with new papers constantly coming out, t**here will be further improvements in attacks and defenses that are not covered here**.
+Nonetheless, the most representative attacks and defenses, which reveal how broad this research field is and how distinct the proposed solutions are, can be found in this article.(综述写作套话)
+135. **On one side**, adversarial examples pose potential security threats by attacking or misleading the practical deep learning applications like auto driving and face recognition system, which may cause pecuniary loss or people death with severe impairment. **On the other side**, adversarial examples are also valuable and beneficial to the deep learning models, as they are able to provide insights into their strengths, weaknesses, and blind-spots.
+136. Network-based techniques have achieved satisfying performance owning to their great power for generating high-quality synthetic data.
+137. The experimental results show that our PS-GAN can not only consistently outperforms state-of-the-art adversarial patch attack methods, but also owns strong generalization ability and transferability.
+138. we propose an optimization algorithm that uses minimum perturbation and adversarial confidence thresholds to alternate between the minimization of adversarial loss and stealthiness loss.
+139. We conduct ablations on these techniques to see how each component contributes.
+140. For example, considering the DTD dataset, the best baseline FFF one achieves an attack success rate of 48.52%, while the ASR of the villain L4Abase is up to 50.69%, and the fusing loss further boosts the performance to 50.74%.
+141. we found that **alternately updating** δ on A **and** B yields a better result
+142. **The characteristic of using non-overlapping patches in ViTs** reduces the influence of adversarial examples with the same noise magnitude on the overall results
+143. In the proposed Adv-Attribute, for the first time, we design a flexible multi-objective optimization paradigm to **better balance the trade-off** between stealthiness and attacking strength
+144. In addition to the face recognition, our method is also applicable to other scenarios, such as the traffic sign recognition task.
+145. On the commercial API, **performance drops slightly compared to the open-source model**, but remains **at an acceptable level**.
+146. **will not arouse people’s suspicion**
+147. we propose a Basin Hopping Evolution (BHE) algorithm to find the appropriate transparency of the watermark image and the appropriate position within the host image to embed watermark.
+148. I-FGSM constructs an adversarial example by multi-step and smaller movements, which greatly improves the success rate of the attack.
+149. **integrated seamlessly into existing methods** for a broad class of machine learning tasks
+150. In summary, **the current performance of transfer attacks is still unsatisfactory**, **especially for** targeted attacks.
+151. Thus **it is imperative** to develop more robust 3D recognition models, which we **leave to future work.**.
+152. To address this issue, our key insight is to consider the worst-case transformations rather than their expectation, since if the adversarial examples are resistant to the most harmful physical transformations, they can also resist much weaker transformations,
+153. method **quantitatively and qualitatively outperforms** state-of-the-art view synthesis methods,
+154. Furthermore, this strategy requires a template mesh with fixed topology to be provided as an initialization before optimization [22], **which is typically unavailable for** unconstrained real-world scenes.
+155. We **circumvent this problem** **by instead encoding** a continuous volume within the parameters of a deep fully-connected neural network, **which not only produces** significantly higher quality renderings than prior volumetric approaches, **but also requires** just a fraction of the storage cost of those sampled volumetric representations.
+156. Since the success of deep learning mainly takes roots in its ability to extract features that can be used to classify images well, outputs of the layers of a well-trained deep neural network have already contained semantic meaning.
+157. In all experiments, we use the following training parameters, unless mentioned otherwise.

 ## 词汇